ViciousSquid/Splitsville/README.md

 # Splitsville

-Create and observe cells as they live, move, eat, divide, and evolve in a contained environment.
+Create and observe cells as they live, move, eat, divide, and evolve
+* Learn about different types of cells
+* Design the genetics of your own cell, save, share, import others and face them off!
 #### Also functions as a good CPU and GPU stress tester (just click "Random" a few times and let it run!)

 <img width="1348" height="1081" alt="image" src="https://github.com/user-attachments/assets/2d975828-003d-4a8c-a036-63d681c2a1a7" />